Sureuba/SENG-438-The-Amazing-Group-4/seng438-a4-team_4.md

 **6. Negated double field lower → SURVIVED (Line 194, Mutant 1)**

-This mutant changes the constrains function line 194:
+This mutant changes the constrains function Line 194:

 result = this.lower;

 By negating the this.lower into -this.lower.
 The mutant is not caught by the constrainShouldBeLowerBoundaryValue() test case which takes in a value of a -50 and goes into the first if branch and then the nested else if branch.
 In the constrainShouldBeLowerBoundaryValue() method, we used exRange2 which is a test range we created from 0 to 10.
-Since the mutation negates the result = this.lower line, it does not catch the error because the lower boundary in exRange2 is 0 and negating 0, still results in 0.
+Since the mutation negates the result = this.lower Line, it does not catch the error because the lower boundary in exRange2 is 0 and negating 0, still results in 0.
 Therefore, the assertEquals() method does not catch the error, and the test passes, even though it should not.
 To fix this issue, we created another test case where the range’s lower boundary is not 0.

 </br>